Root Cause Analysis in IT: Collaborating to Improve Availability

 Collaboration problems facing IT teams

-You need simultaneous access to the same data
+Real-time access to the same data

-Sharing root cause analysis data
+Sharing root cause analysis data with centralized log management

 Export the data to a CSV